johannesulf/dsigma/README.md

 [![ASCL](https://img.shields.io/badge/ascl-2204.006-orange.svg?style=flat)](https://ascl.net/2204.006)
 ![Downloads](https://img.shields.io/pypi/dm/dsigma)

-`dsigma` is an easy-to-use python package for measuring gravitational galaxy-galaxy lensing.
+``dsigma`` is an easy-to-use Python package for measuring gravitational galaxy-galaxy lensing.
 Using a lensing catalog, it estimates excess surface density around a population of lenses, such as galaxies in the Sloan Digital Sky Survey or the Baryon Oscillation Spectroscopic Survey.
-It has a broadly applicable API and can utilize data from the Dark Energy Survey (DES), the Kilo-Degree Survey (KiDS), and the Hyper Suprime-Cam (HSC) lensing surveys, among others.
-With core computations written in C, `dsigma` is very fast.
-Additionally, `dsigma` provides out-of-the-box support for estimating covariances with jackknife resampling and calculating various summary statistics.
-Below is a plot showing the excess surface density around galaxies in the CMASS sample calculated with `dsigma`.
+It has a flexible API and can utilize data from, DECADE, the Dark Energy Survey (DES), the Kilo-Degree Survey (KiDS), and the Hyper Suprime-Cam (HSC) lensing surveys, among others.
+With core computations written in C, ``dsigma`` is very fast.
+Additionally, ``dsigma`` provides out-of-the-box support for estimating covariances with jackknife resampling and calculating various summary statistics.

 ![plot](https://raw.githubusercontent.com/johannesulf/dsigma/main/docs/plot.png)